Annibale Gatti: Biography

 He was born in September 1828, in Forlì.
 He moved to Florence by 1830.
 In 1843, he enrolled in the Academy of Fine Arts of Florence.
 He became friends with the architect Giuseppe Poggi, and was employed in numerous restoration projects in Tuscany.
 He frescoed for the Palazzo Lanfranchi-Toscanelli in Pisa.
 In 1861, he decorated the Throne Room in the Pitti Palace.
-He decorated the ceiling of the Teatro Verdi in Pisa, where he also painted the sipario (or theater curtain).
+He decorated the ceiling of the Teatro Verdi in Pisa, where he also painted the sipario (or theatre curtain).
 He became professor in the Florentine Academy and appointed Knight of the Order of the Crown of Italy.
 He died in 1909, aged 80 or 81.

 Among his other works are the following: